kylegilman/video-embed-thumbnail-generator/readme.txt

 <em>The Strobe Media Playback option hasn't been updated since 2011 and is not recommended, but I'm keeping it around for longtime users of this plugin who don't want to change.
 Most features of the plugin will work when using Strobe Media Playback, but new features will not be tested with it.
 Selecting Strobe Media Playback will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
 Otherwise it will use the Video.js player as a fallback.</em>

 No matter which player you use, the video will resize on the fly to fit the container it's in.
 There is no need to use FitVids.js and in fact FitVids.js will break playback for some players.
 If you provide multiple H.264 resolutions, the Video.js player can automatically select the one closest to the size of the player and provide a button for users to select the resolution manually.
+Because the player uses native controls on mobile devices, the manual resolution button is only available on desktop browsers.

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the WordPress image gallery shortcode.
 In its simplest form use the code `[KGVID gallery="true"]` to create a gallery of all videos attached to the post.
 Thumbnail size and video popup size can be set on the plugin settings page or in the shortcode.